-You can also dispose of it at your local recycling centre which can be found at recycle-more.co.uk (please remember to have your postcode to hand).
+You can also dispose of it at your local recycling centre, which you can find at recycle-more.co.uk.

 UK households dispose of over 1.2 million tonnes of electrical and electronic waste every year.
 This is the equivalent of 150,000 double-decker buses and would be enough to fill the new Wembley Stadium 6 times over.

 Much of the UK’s electronic waste ends up in landfill sites, where toxins put communities at risk.
 Failure to segregate any type of recyclable material in the home will usually result in items being disposed of in a landfill site (buried in the ground in the UK) or being incinerated.

-To remind you to recycle, all new electrical products are marked with a crossed out wheeled bin symbol.
+As a reminder for you to recycle, all new electrical products are marked with a crossed-out wheeled bin symbol.

 TLC’s new battery recycling points mean it’s even easier to get recycling.

-Currently, the UK recycles less than 3% of portable batteries, with more than 30,000 tonnes of batteries being discarded every year.
+Currently, the UK recycles less than 3% of portable batteries, with more than 30,000 tonnes of batteries discarded every year.

-In February 2010, a new European Directive came into force, which means that wholesalers, including TLC, must provide collection containers for customers to return used portable batteries.
+In February 2010, a new European Directive came into force, meaning wholesalers, including TLC, must provide collection containers for customers to return used portable batteries.
 The EU Directive states that 25% of all batteries placed on the market must be recycled by 2012, rising to 45% by 2016.

 Batteries can contain hazardous substances such as mercury, lead and cadmium.
 So along with the obvious benefits of recycling waste batteries, thousands of tonnes of valuable metals, such as nickel, cobalt and silver, could be recovered too.

 TLC has joined the Wastecare compliance scheme and will be rolling out battery recycling points at all branches.

 After you’ve recycled your batteries, find out where they go at the Wastecare website.

 You can recycle all household batteries at TLC battery recycling points.
-These include all sealed batteries from AAAs through to laptop batteries, mobile phone batteries and button cells (used in hearing aids and watches).
+These include all sealed batteries from AAAs through to laptop batteries, mobile phone batteries and button cells used in hearing aids and watches.